pivotal/docs-tap/app-sso/service-operators/configure-authorization.hbs.md

-# Configure authorization
+# Configure authorization for AppSSO

+This topic tells you how to configure authorization for Application Single Sign-On (commonly called AppSSO).

-> **Note** This section is applicable to Internal, OpenID, LDAP, and SAML (experimental) identity provider
+> **Note** This topic is applicable to Internal, OpenID, LDAP, and SAML (experimental) identity provider
 > `AuthServer` configurations.
 For more information, see [AuthServer](../crds/authserver.hbs.md).

+## Overview

 An application or `Workload` can protect certain resources based on user's level of authorization.
 Within OAuth 2, the application with protected resources, the Resource Server, verifies if the access token provided contains the scopes to perform an action on a protected resource.

 The following excerpt is from a Spring Boot application, OAuth2 Resource Server,